UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 * IL2CPP doesn't support exception filters added in C# 6.0 (ExceptionFiltersTest.cs).

 * If a MonoBehaviour is declared inside a namespace, the source file should not contain any C# 6.0-specific language constructions before the MonoBehaviour declaration.
-Otherwise, Unity won't recognize the script as a MonoBehaviour component.
+Otherwise, the editor won't recognize the script as a MonoBehaviour component.

     Bad example: